 There is plenty of power points, mirrors are good for doing makeup and there is a powerpoint close to the mirror.
 So you are able to blow dry your hair and see what you’re actually doing.
 That’s one of my gripes when you stay in places that there is no powerpoint near to a mirror.

 Wifi works extremely well, I uploaded lots of photos with no issues of ever having a weak signal.

 The area is right on the doorstep of Passy Station, which has an escalator (great for heavy luggage) and there is a shopping strip close by.

 So if you are not afraid of walking down the end of the hallway, toilet paper in hand, then welcome to the cheapest apartment with the most incredible view of the Eiffel Tower you will find.

-Here is the link (in blue below) to the listing on AirBnB if you are interested in booking this apartment.
-The host is Quentin, who will meet you at the property if he is in the city, otherwise it’s a smooth process in checking in yourself.
+The property is listed on AirBnB if you are interested in booking this apartment.
+The host will meet you at the property if he is in the city, otherwise it’s a smooth process in checking in yourself.

 * Note that I have not edited these photos, as I wanted to show how exactly the view and studio apartment looks.